 ALSO READWhy inmates in jails despite recommendations for release: SC Standards for emissions by industries: SC gives govt 3 months Nirbhaya fund: Centre not getting states' support, SC told SC seeks govt response on compensating 10-year-old rape victim EPCA's report on PUC: Transport min. raises objection in SC

+The age of consent is statutorily and definitively fixed at 18 years and there is no law that provides for any specific deviation from this," it said.
+It also said that constitutionally, a female has got equal rights as a male and no statute should be interpreted or understood to derogate from this position.
 "Civil society can do just so much for preventing such child marriages but eventually it is for the Government of India and the state governments to take proactive steps to prevent child marriages so that young girls in our country can aspire to a better and healthier life.
 We hope the State realises and appreciates this," it said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)